How to reduce H1B visa abuse

-Some of the most high profile companies in the US are lobbying for an increase in the 65,000 quota of H1B visas each year.
+Some of the most high profile and successful companies in the US are lobbying for an increase in the 65,000 quota of H1B visas each year.
 They claim that their ability to hire and therefore compete globally is being hurt.
-At the same time several reports point out to where Americans in IT and other jobs being laid off and asked to train their replacements who are often foreign workers on H1B visas that cost the clients and their staffing companies 20-30% less.The latter is an example of how the H1B visa is being misused by IT services companies in a labor arbitrage model.
+At the same time several reports point out to where Americans in IT and other jobs being laid off and asked to train their replacements- often foreign workers brought in on H1B visas that cost the clients and their staffing companies 20-30% less.The latter is an example of how the H1B visa is being misused by IT services companies in a labor arbitrage model.

 1. That the person being brought in is high skilled- usually proven by way of a degree in Computer Science

 2. That the company is having a hard time finding high skill developers locally- proven through jobs advertised but not filled

 3. That the foreign worker is being paid a salary on par with what a local/US citizen is paid

 The problem is that these requirements are loose and can be easily manipulated if the financial benefit is significant and the paperwork involved in sponsoring an H1B visa is not too difficult.